earthnet2021/earthnet-model-intercomparison-suite/docs/_pages/en23/ds-africa.md

 {: .notice--warning}

-The final version of the dataset might be released at a future date as a new iteration of the EarthNet initiative (e.g., EarthNet2022: Africa).
+The final version of the dataset might be released at a future date as a new iteration of the EarthNet initiative (e.g., EarthNet2023: Africa).
 To keep yourself informed about future releases you can follow us in Twitter [@EarthNetTeam](https://twitter.com/EarthNetTeam)

+A pilot study in Africa is now availble on Arxiv: [Learning to forecast vegetation greenness at fine resolution over Africa with ConvLSTMs](https://arxiv.org/abs/2210.13648).

 <img src="/assets/images/eu-flag.PNG" alt="drawing" width="50"/> This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101004188.